-When the College's internal procedures have been concluded, a student will be issued with a completed copy of the appeal form by the Examination Office.
-Following this, a student who is dissatisfied with the final decision on his/her case may be able to apply to the Office of the Independent Adjudicator (OIA) for Higher Education and awarding organisation (Pearson).
-Information and eligibility rules are available at: Pearson and Office of the Independent Adjudicator websites. http://www.oiahe.org.uk/, https://qualifications.pearson.com/en/qualifications/btec-higher-nationals.html.
+When the College's internal procedures have been concluded, the Examination Office will issue a student with a completed copy of the appeal form.
+Following this, a student who is dissatisfied with the final decision on his/her case may be able to apply to awarding organisations (to Falmouth University in the case of one of the College's university validated programmes or to Pearson in case of HND Courses).